Geralt

 Private keys MUST NOT be shared.
 They MUST remain secret.

 You often want to include ephemeral (one-time) key pairs in a key exchange as well.
-See the Notes for examples of how to do this.
+See the for examples of how to do this.

 Usage